MicrosoftEdge/WebView2Feedback/specs/DirectMessageChannel.md

 interface ICoreWebView2EnvironmentOptions3 : IUnknown {

   /// Gets the `OnlyUsedForDirectMessageChannel` property.
-  /// The property indicates whether the environment is only used to recreate direct message
+  /// The property indicates whether the environment is only used to reconstruct direct message
   /// channel.
 Once set to true, the environment created with this option can only be used to
-  /// recreate direct message channel and cannot be used to create WebView controller.
-Default to
+  /// reconstruct direct message channel and cannot be used to create WebView controller.
-  /// false.
+  /// Default to false.
   [propget] HRESULT OnlyUsedForDirectMessageChannel([out, retval] BOOL* value);

   /// Sets the `OnlyUsedForDirectMessageChannel` property.